aura-nw/mainnet-artifacts/Foundation-delegation-program/README.md

 ## 10. Registration Form
 We will open up the registration form after 1 week so that the community can have more time to contribute their idea on the foundation delegation program.

-Both forms are inspired by the Interchain Foundation Program registration form.

 ## 11. Terms and Conditions
 - Every validator is welcome to apply for the Genesis slot as well as the Foundation Delegation Program.